canonical/content-cache-operator/docs/tutorial/quick-start.md

 ## Steps

 - Pack the content-cache charm.
 Run the following command at the root of the git repo.
-The version of the charm is a unreleased rewrite of the charm.
+The version of the charm is an unreleased rewrite of the charm.
 In the future, it will be available on charmhub.

 ```bash
 charmcraft pack
 ```

-- Deploy the content-cache charm.
+- Deploy the Content Cache charm.

 ```bash
 juju deploy ./content-cache_amd64.charm cache
 ```

-- Deploy the content-cache-backends-config charm, and configure the application.
+- Deploy the Content Cache Backends Config charm, and configure the application.

 ```bash
 juju deploy content-cache-backends-config --channel=latest/edge --revision=5 backends